 Oven baked Moroccan spiced chicken is an easy 30 minutes foil baked chicken recipe which takes very little effort to make.
 There's just 5 ingredients and 5 steps to having this quick healthy meal on the dinner table.

 I love recipes like this oven baked Moroccan spiced chicken.

 All you do is take a plain old chicken breast, marinate it in a combination of spices, bake it in a foil parcel and serve.

 There's little to prep AND there's little washing up!

-Plus, not only is this oven baked Moroccan spiced chicken a super quick meal, but it’s low calorie too with 77% of your recommended daily protein requirements fulfilled.
+Not only is this baked Moroccan spiced chicken a super quick delicious meal, but it's low calorie too.